pjankiewicz/pjankiewicz.github.io/blog/posts_md/zen-coding.md

 That is nice for smaller projects.
 Serious projects need structure and constraints.
 And while we don't like to be constrained, AI written code must be constrained.

-The AI written code should have a very narrow path to succeed at any task and our role as software engineers is to constraint it as much as possible.
+The AI written code should have a very narrow path to succeed at any task and our role as software engineers is to constrain it as much as possible.
 The rules that I'm about to share would be hated by probably majority of software developers but the same rules will make the AI written code rock solid.

 ## From Problem to Code: Practical Methodology